-Hummingbirds are attracted to reds, oranges, pinks, purple and bright yellow.
+Hummingbirds are attracted to flowers that are red, orange, pink, purple and bright yellow.
 They look for flowers with tubular shapes or have tubular configurations in their shape.

 Attracted to perennial and annual flowers, there are also many annual vines that hummingbirds are attracted to.

 Perennial flowers such as Phlox looks like a flat flower, but the petals actually surround an extended tube, which is what the hummingbird feeds from.